12 Amazing things to do in Paris, especially if it's your first visit

 7 Minute Read

 You can now fly to Paris directly from Ottawa International Airport.
-So, enjoying a getaway to the city of lights has never been easier.
+Enjoying a getaway to the City of Light has never been easier.
 With endless attractions, restaurants, landmarks and places to wander — where do you even start?

 There are top things to do on a Paris vacation, especially if it’s your first time; let us help you make your planning easier.
 Grand landmark buildings, delicious cultural cuisine, epic panoramic views, and so much more are waiting in the capital of France.